Floorp-Projects/Floorp/docs/code-quality/lint/create.rst

 This should be done in the `mozlint Taskcluster configuration <https://searchfox.org/mozilla-central/source/taskcluster/ci/source-test/mozlint.yml>`_.
 You will need to define a symbol, how it is executed and on what kind of change.

-For example, for flake8, the configuration is the following:
+For example, for ruff, the configuration is the following:

 .. code-block:: yaml

-    py-flake8:
+    py-ruff:
-        description: flake8 run over the gecko codebase
+        description: run ruff over the gecko codebase
         treeherder:
-            symbol: py(f8)
+            symbol: py(ruff)
         run:
-            mach: lint -l flake8 -f treeherder -f json:/builds/worker/mozlint.json
+            mach: lint -l ruff -f treeherder -f json:/builds/worker/mozlint.json .
         when:
             files-changed:
                 - '**/*.py'
-                - '**/.flake8'
-                # moz.configure files are also Python files.
-                - '**/*.configure'
+                - '**/.ruff.toml'

 If the linter requires an external program, you will have to install it in the `setup script <https://searchfox.org/mozilla-central/source/taskcluster/docker/lint/system-setup.sh>`_ and maybe install the necessary files in the `Docker configuration <https://searchfox.org/mozilla-central/source/taskcluster/docker/lint/Dockerfile>`_.

 .. note::

-    If the defect found by the linter is minor, make sure that it is run as `tier 2 <https://wiki.mozilla.org/Sheriffing/Job_Visibility_Policy#Overview_of_the_Job_Visibility_Tiers>`_.
+    If the defect found by the linter is minor, make sure that it is logged as a warning by setting `{"level": "warning"}` in the :class:`~mozlint.result.Issue`.
+This means the defect will not cause a backout if landed, but will still be surfaced by reviewbot at review time, or when using `-W/--warnings` locally.
-    This prevents the tree from closing because of a tiny issue.
-    For example, the typo detection is run as tier-2.